4 Bedroom Home in Headland - $403,066

-Lot 1A, Lakewood J plan.
-An amazing one-story floor plan starting with the striking foyer and dining room with coffered ceiling, the “Lakewood” is a beautiful 4-bedroom design with an open kitchen and vaulted great room.
-From the quartz countertops to the built in appliances this kitchen provides ample space and amenities to suit your family's needs.
-Master Bath w/quartz vanities, garden tub & tiled shower.3 addl bedrooms, powder room, b'fast area, & bonus room!
+An amazing one-story floor plan starting with the striking foyer and dining room with coffered ceiling, the Lakewood is a beautiful 4-bedroom design with an open kitchen and vaulted great room.
+From the granite countertops to the built in appliances this kitchen provides ample space and amenities to suit your family's needs.
+Just off of the foyer you will find the large master bedroom and massive walk in closet.
+The master bath is attractively equipped with double granite vanities, garden/soaking tub and walk in tiled shower with glass door.
+This layout includes three additional family style bedrooms, a powder room, a large breakfast area and a bonus room ideal for a study or home office.

 4 Bedroom Home in Headland - $403,066